How to improve ROI in recruiting

 What is meant by ROI?

 ROI is the acronym by which we refer to return on investment (ROI).
 It is a term borrowed from marketing and is applied in all those areas where you want to calculate the effectiveness of an investment.
+It measures how much an investment “returns” compared to the costs incurred.

-This is a value used to define the relationship between certain actions carried out in the recruiting process and their success.
 This indicator must be considered as the result of a cost-benefit analysis in which several variables intervene.

 How and why to plan a correct recruitment strategy